sbunivedu/hangperson/README.md

 the cookie.
 (In fact, as we'll see, this is exactly what Rails apps do.)
 But since our game state is small, we can just put the whole thing in the cookie.
-Sinatra's `session` library lets us do this: in the context of the Sinatra app, anything we place into the special "magic" hash `session[]` is preserved across requests.
+Rails's `session` library lets us do this: in the context of the Rails app, anything we place into the special "magic" hash `session[]` is preserved across requests.
 In fact, objects placed there are *serialized* into a text-friendly form that is preserved for us.

 There is one other session-like object we will use.
 In some cases above, one action will perform some state change and then redirect to another action, such as when the Guess action (triggered by `POST /guess`) redirects to the Show action (`GET /show`) to redisplay the game state after each guess.
 But what if the Guess action wants to display a message to the player, such as to inform them that they have erroneously repeated a guess?
 The problem is that since every request